 - Phthalates (DEP, BBzP, DiBP, DBP and DEHP):

 These are emulsifiers in synthetic fragrances, nail polishes and hair sprays.
 They can be absorbed through the skin and thus get into our organism.
 They help keep products and materials supple, but like parabens they are also associated with diseases.

 In addition to these ingredients, there are a number of chemicals, such as ethoxylated agents, hydroquinone, triclosan, silicon dioxide or talc, which have a negative or harmful effects on the human organism and the environment.
 Especially aluminum in deodorants.
-Clean beauty, on the other hand, dispenses with these ingredients and instead contains substances that are not suspected of causing diseases and polluting the environment.
+Green cosmetics, on the other hand, dispenses with these ingredients and instead contains substances that are not suspected of causing diseases and polluting the environment.